OpacityLabs/opacity-avs-operator-setup/REGISTER-EIGEN.md

-# Register Node Operator with EigenLayer
+# Register Node Operator with EigenLayer mainnet

 The following is not Opacity specific but for EigenLayer.
 We will be summarizing the following verboase guide: [EigenLayer Guide](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)